 Day 3 – Morning

-Make the most out of your last day by adding the most visually fascinating spots to your Seoul itinerary.
-From stunning architecture to cultural hubs, it’s time to sneak in those last-minute shots worthy of a thousand Instagram likes.
+Make the most out of your third day by adding the most visually fascinating spots to your Seoul itinerary for 5 days.
+From stunning contemporary architecture to trendy neighbourhoods, this day is all about taking lots of shots worthy of a thousand Instagram likes.

 Image credit: Farrel Nobel

 In all honesty, wonderful college campuses are far and many in South Korea.
-Though, if you only had to pick one for your Seoul itinerary, then Ewha Womans University is your best bet.
-Make sure to stop by Ewha Campus Complex: an avant garde building designed by Dominique Perrault, A.K.A the same architect who designed the famous French National Library!
+But if you only had to pick one for your Seoul itinerary for five days, then Ewha Womans University is your best bet.
+Make sure to stop by Ewha Campus Complex: an avant-garde building designed by Dominique Perrault: the same architect who designed the famous French National Library!

 Also read: 5 Prettiest Universities in Seoul That Will Make You Want to Study There